 Shale gas development

-As the local Minerals Planning Authority, Nottinghamshire County Council is responsible for deciding planning applications that involve shale gas extraction, using hydraulic fracturing, more widely known as ‘fracking’.
+As the local Minerals Planning Authority, Nottinghamshire County Council is responsible for determining planning applications relating to onshore oil and gas development, including shale gas extraction using hydraulic fracturing, more widely known as ‘fracking’.

 This section provides an overview of the planning process and information about shale gas exploration.